Transfer data from an iPhone to a Pixel

 - A cable that works with your iPhone, like the one you use to charge

-- Your SIM card and SIM card insertion tool (unless Project Fi is your mobile carrier and you're using eSIM)
+- Your SIM card and SIM card insertion tool (unless Google Fi is your mobile carrier and you're using eSIM)

 - For your iPhone: